hyperledger/fabric-test/tools/PTE/README.md

     * For a density test, configure config json in SCFiles, create run cases files, and user input files for each network.
 Then execute pte_mgr.sh against these  run cases files.

 ## Additional Use Cases
-Although PTE's primary use case is to drive transactions into a Fabric network, it can be used for creating and joining channels, and chaincode installation and instantiation.
+Although PTE's primary use case is to drive transactions into a Fabric network, it can be used for creating and joining channels, and chaincode installation, instantiation and upgrade.
 This gives the ability for more complete end-to-end scenarios.

 * ### Channel Operations
     For any channel activities (create or join), set transType to `Channel`: